Gravitational collapse of anisotropic cylindrical shearfree fluids with new exact interior solutions of GR: Conclusion

 \section{Conclusion}

 The cylindrical collapse of shearfree anisotropic fluids matched to an exterior ER vacuum has been analyzed here through the use of new exact analytic interior solutions displayed for the first time.
-This work is a follow up of a previous study by Di Prisco et al. \cite{DP09} where the Robertson-Walker dust solution had been considered, but had failed to exhibit any radiation transfer to or from the interior.
+This work is a continuation of a previous study by Di Prisco et al. \cite{DP09} where the Robertson-Walker dust solution had been considered and had been shown to lack any radiation transfer to or from the interior.

 Here, we have taken anisotropy into account by dividing the problem into three different configurations, each with the pressure along one of the principal directions, i. e., axial, azimuthal and radial.
 The three classes of exact solutions found for each pressure configuration have been matched to the ER vacuum exterior.
-Thus, we have shown that the Darmois matching conditions cannot be satisfied by the fluid with radial pressure, while the axial and azimuthal cases with a lapse function depending only on the time coordinate do satisfy this constraint.
+Thus, we have shown that the Darmois matching conditions cannot be satisfied by the fluid with radial pressure, while the axial and azimuthal cases, provided that their lapse function depends only on the time coordinate, do satisfy this constraint.

-Then, we have established for both these axial and azimuthal subcases a sufficient condition for an emission of radiation from the interior towards the exterior, This shows that, while an isolated spherically symmetric collapsing object cannot emit gravitational waves, cylindrical ones with axial or azimuthal pressure can, under the conditions displayed in this paper.
+Then, we have established for both these axial and azimuthal subcases a sufficient condition for an emission of radiation from the interior toward the exterior, This shows that, while an isolated spherically symmetric collapsing object cannot emit gravitational waves, cylindrical ones with axial or azimuthal pressure can, under the conditions displayed in this paper.
 Indeed, in the realm of GR, spherical gravitational waves are forbidden by Birkhoff's theorem, while this theorem does not apply to the case of cylindrical symmetry.

 Of course, the shearfree assumption retained here is only valid for a slowly collapsing object.
-It might break down at the end of the collapse when the pressure fails to counteract sufficiently gravitation.
+It might break down at the end of the collapse when the pressure fails to counteract gravitation sufficiently.

-However, should this simplifying assumption be given up, analytic solutions such as the ones used here could no more arise.
+However, should this simplifying assumption be given up, analytic solutions such as the ones used here could arise no more.
 Anyhow, the results displayed here can increase our understanding of gravitational radiation, by showing that, even in the simplified picture of an infinite cylinder of anisotropic shearfree matter, gravitational waves can be emitted during collapsing motion.